Cup-Of-JavaScript/javascript-react-intro/Assignments.md

 When you are finished create a PR called `Ex.
 2: FootBook`.

 # Ex.
 3: Tweet Storm
 React Components have properties, commonly knows as props.
 Props allow us to send data INTO a React Component.
 Prop data in the React Component is READ ONLY and cannot be changed.
 The term "prop drilling" is used when we pass data from multiple child components.
+Properties are seen in our [Type 2](https://gitlab.com/mburolla/javascript-react-starter/-/blob/main/src/comps/Type2.js) components.

 Create a `Tweets` parent component that contains many `Tweet` components such that it is consumed by the `Main` component in the following manner: